mimblewimble/grin-rfcs/text/0000-asynchronous-transacting-via-relays.md

 # 0000-asynchronous-transacting-via-relays.md
-Title: asynchronous-transacting-via-relays
+Title: asynchronous-transacting-via-relays<br />
-Authors: DavidBurkett
+Authors: DavidBurkett<br />
-Start date: September 2, 2019
+Start date: September 2, 2019<br />

 # Summary
 Builds on 0000-online-transacting-via-tor to provide a fallback mechanism for sending to peers who are not currently accessible (offline or no TOR connection).

 A limited subset of peers elect to be “relay nodes” which are responsible for storing encrypted slates for a limited period of time and serving them to peers on request.

 # Motivation